computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 seem to have many of the good features of thoughtbot.
 I discovered the company through the [founder's blog posts](https://dockyard.com/blog/2013/12/22/lessons-learned-two-years-of-running-a-dockyard), which are surprisingly candid.
-In periodic posts, he talks about the more emotional, raw aspects of running a business: firing, acquiring, running out of money, paying oneself, etc. He shares the exact annual revenue of the company, and the posts go back to the early days, which gave me a good feeling for how a business can evolve as it grows.
+In periodic posts going back to the first months of the company, he talks about the more emotional, raw aspects of running a
+business: firing, acquiring, running out of money, paying oneself, etc. He shares the exact annual revenue of the company, and writes down his expectations for the coming year.
+All of this gave me a good idea of the subjective experience of a founder, and how it changes as the company evolves and grows.

 ### ConsenSys